The Definitive Guide to Dental Insurance in Germany

 4. Some plans have a waiting period when you sign up, and you won’t get reimbursed for dental costs during this time.
 The length of this period can vary, so check your plan details.
 (Feather’s plan has no waiting period).

-5. Certain conditions can stop you from getting supplementary dental insurance.
+5. Certain conditions can stop you from getting private dental insurance.
 Having gum disease, missing many teeth, or using a night guard can keep you from qualifying for some insurance plans.

-TL;DR: Get insurance before you need it.
+TL;DR: Get dental care insurance before you need it.
 If you wait until your dentist suggests treatment, you won’t be able to get insurance for it.

 How much does dental insurance cost?

-The cost of dental insurance depends on your plan type and age at enrollment.
+The cost depends on your plan type and age at enrollment.
 Here’s what you should consider when evaluating prices from different providers:

 1. Plan types and age: Plans vary in cost.
 Older individuals might pay more because the risk of needing dental work increases with age.